leolost2605/SBAid/README.md

 Then, you can clone SBAid preferably via the msys git somewhere into your msys home folder.

-Now, navigate into your SBAid directory and setup a python virtual environment.
+Now, navigate into your SBAid directory and set up a python virtual environment.

 ```